LandmakTechnology/questions-answers/README.md

 ## ✅1b)	When is the next class starting?
 ### Class 34:  Oct 14, 2023 - Feb 28, 2024:
 + Time-Table:
-+ THURS: 7PM - 10PM EST
++ THURS: 7 PM - 10 PM EST
 + SAT  : 8AM - 11AM EST
-+ SUN  : 4PM - 7PM  EST
++ SUN: 4 PM - 7 PM  EST
 ### ✅2)	I don't have an IT Background.
 Can I still do this course and succeed?
 + Yes.
-We take you from zero IT background to become a highly skilled and Professional IT & DevOps Engineer.
+We take you from a zero IT background to become a highly skilled and Professional IT & DevOps Engineer.
 + Over 95% of our graduates working today had no prior IT background before joining.

-### ✅3)	What is the average salary of Landmark Trained DevOps Engineer?
+### ✅3)	What is the average salary of a Landmark Trained DevOps Engineer?
 + The average salary is about $150,000/yr. for a single job.
-+ The highest paid Landmark Engineers are making over $700,000/year.
++ The highest-paid Landmark Engineers are making over $700,000/year.
 #### NB: You can start making millions of dollars via our coaching programs that helps Engineers start their own IT companies.

 ### ✅4)	Which kind of job(s) can I do after completing Landmark DevOps Master Program?